alberto-arce/voice-generator/README.md

 - `ELEVENLABS_API_BASE_URL`: The base URL for the ElevenLabs API.
 Default is `https://api.elevenlabs.io/v1`.
 Change this if ElevenLabs updates the endpoint.
 - `ELEVENLABS_API_KEY`: Your ElevenLabs API key.
 Replace `<YOUR API KEY>` with your actual API key.
-- `ELEVENLABS_API_MODEL_ID`: The ID of the model you want to use for generating audio.
+- `ELEVENLABS_API_MODEL_ID`: The ID of the model you want to use for generating voice.

 Example `.env` file: